harishj-um/aurelia-bodylight-plugin-harish/README.md

 # `plugin1`

+## release notes
+* aurelia-templating throws 'behaviorInstruction' is undefined - need to patch from `\patch` directory
+* bdl-markdown-book index and summary attributes are not reflected

+## introduction

 This project is bootstrapped by [aurelia-cli](https://github.com/aurelia/cli).

 This Aurelia plugin project has a built-in dev app (with CLI built-in bundler and RequireJS) to simplify development.